 Honor is something we take very seriously at Wake Forest.
 We have an Honor Code that all students must abide by, and which guides the behavior of our campus.
 It is the University’s ethical standard and… [Read More]

-Midterms are happening, and they are definitely on your students’ minds.
-Here are two perspectives on midterms: one from a former student intern, who I will refer to as Intern E, and… [Read More]
+Midterms are happening soon, and they are definitely on your students’ minds.
+Here are two perspectives on midterms: one from a former student intern, who I will refer to as Intern E,… [Read More]

-Over the past week I have heard from multiple first-year students who have gotten their first grade back on a test or on a paper – and they are panicking.
-The grade is not what they expected or hoped for, they… [Read More]
+At this time each fall, I hear from first-year students who have gotten their first grade back on a test or on a paper – and they are panicking.
+The grade is not what they expected or hoped for, they are… [Read More]

 Your first-year students are about a month in to school.
 They are adjusting to the new academic expectations and workload, and hopefully are finding a rhythm to college life.
 They are also… [Read More]

 September 11, 2017

 Classes have begun, and your students have been sorting through the syllabus for each of their classes, doing their homework and participating in class.
 They are probably also realizing… [Read More]